-For the purposes of keeping with their tax-exempt mission and commitment to the surrounding communities, Bronson Healthcare Group hospital facilities (Bronson Battle Creek Hospital, Bronson Lakeview Hospital, Bronson Methodist Hospital and Bronson South Haven Hospital, collectively, “the Hospitals”) each acknowledge that all individuals are not equally capable of paying for their healthcare services.
-Bronson and its employed physicians strive to ensure that the financial capacity of individuals does not prevent them from seeking or receiving medically necessary care.
-The Hospitals each recognize their responsibility to offer care for persons in need, and therefore provide and promote access to emergency or medically necessary services without regard to ability to pay.
+Bronson Healthcare Group (Bronson) hospital facilities (Bronson Battle Creek Hospital, Bronson Lakeview Hospital, Bronson Methodist Hospital and Bronson South Haven Hospital, collectively, “the Hospitals”) know that not all individuals are able pay for their healthcare services.
+In keeping with their tax-exempt mission and commitment to the surrounding communities, Bronson and its employed physicians strive to ensure that the financial ability of individuals does not prevent them from seeking or receiving medically necessary care.
+The Hospitals each recognize their responsibility to offer care for persons in need.
+They provide and promote access to emergency or medically necessary services regardless of the ability to pay.

-- Limitations on patient financial responsibility for those eligible for financial assistance
+- Limitations on amounts patient will have to pay if they qualify for financial assistance

-- Efforts to widely publicize the financial assistance policy
+- Efforts to publicize the financial assistance policy

 Amounts Generally Billed (AGB)

-Based on the U.S. Census Bureau definition, a group of two or more people who reside together and who are related by birth, marriage, or adoption.
-If the patient claims someone as a dependent on their income tax return, they may be considered a dependent for purposes of financial assistance.
+A group of two or more people who live together and who are related by birth, marriage, or adoption.
+If the patient claims someone as a dependent on their income tax return, they may be considered a dependent on a financial assistance application.

-Determined using the Census Bureau definition, which considers the following sources as income in relation to the federal poverty guidelines:
+Bronson uses the Census Bureau definition of family income.
+It considers the following sources as income in relation to the federal poverty guidelines:

-- Earnings, unemployment, workers' compensation, Social Security, Supplemental Security Income, public assistance, veterans' payments, survivor benefits, pension or retirement income, interest, dividends, rents, royalties, income from estates, trusts, educational assistance, alimony, child support, assistance from outside the household, and any income from other miscellaneous sources.
+- Earnings from a job, unemployment, workers' compensation, Social Security, Supplemental Security Income, public assistance, veterans' payments, survivor benefits, pension or retirement income, interest, dividends, rents, royalties, income from estates, trusts, educational assistance, alimony, child support, assistance from outside the household, and any income from other sources.

 Federal Poverty Level (FPL)